 Other major initiatives started during 2019 was an update to the Comprehensive Plan for Land Use, a Master Drainage Plan, a Master Park Improvement Plan, a complete street condition assessment, and a Public Utilities Master Plan.
 Although these plans were put in motion in 2019, most of the funding for these projects was included in the fiscal year 2020 and 2021 budgets.
-These projects are either completed or nearing completion.
+All of these projects were completed by the end of the 2023 fiscal year.

 The City of Taylor issued \$22.91 million in debt in March 2022.
 This debt will be used to fund improvement projects in the City's water and wastewater infrastructure, street system, drainage system, animal shelter, and parks system.
 It will also provide funding for equipment to enhance the City's street maintenance program, as well as funding for public safety vehicles.
+These projects are currently ongoing.